pages-themes/minimal/README.md

     ```
 3. Add any custom CSS (or Sass, including imports) you'd like immediately after the `@import` line

+### Logo and Favicon
+Copy your logo and favicon.ico to /assets/img.
+The default file name for your
+logo is logo.png.
+The logo filename can be changed in `_config.ymp`.

 ### Layouts

 If you'd like to change the theme's HTML layout: